Let’s Connect.

 Attendees at the 2023 Vermont Tech Jam

-Exhibitors at our annual career and tech expo make everything from microchips to motion sensors, robotics systems to charging stations, AI tools to electric aircraft.
+Exhibitors at the Jam make everything from microchips to motion sensors, robotics systems to charging stations, AI tools to electric aircraft.
 And all of them want to know if you can help them — or if they can help you.

 Vermont Tech Jam is an annual career and tech expo, organized by Seven Days, that showcases some of Vermont’s most innovative companies.
 This year’s event takes place at Hula, a coworking campus on the Burlington waterfront.